 In November 2012, we secured a Corporate Revolver from a number of financial institutions which, as amended in June 2015, has an availability of \$400.0 million.
 The Corporate Revolver is available for all subsidiaries for general corporate purposes and for oil and gas exploration; appraisal and development programs.
-As of December 31, 2015, we have \$8.0 million of net deferred financing costs related to the Corporate Revolver, which will be amortized over the remaining term, which as amended expires in November 2018.
+As of December 31, 2016, we have \$5.2 million of net deferred financing costs related to the Corporate Revolver, which will be amortized over the remaining term, which as amended expires in November 2018.
+These deferred financing costs are included in the Other assets section of the consolidated balance sheet.

-As of December 31, 2015, there were no borrowings outstanding under the Corporate Revolver and the undrawn availability under the Corporate Revolver was \$400.0 million.
+As of December 31, 2016, there were no borrowings outstanding under the Corporate Revolver and the undrawn availability under the Corporate Revolver was \$400.0 million.